Magnetic Resonance Imaging (MRI) FAQs

 - Chest and Heart - Used for issues with the lungs or heart

 - Stomach - Used for issues in stomach, liver, kidneys

 - Pelvis - Used to check for ovary or uterine problems in women and prostate checks for men

 - Neck and Spine - Used to find and problems with the spine that may be affecting other parts of the body

 What is special about the MRI exam at Mt.
 Tam?

 The scanner at Mt.
 Tam Orthopedics and Spine Center is a state-of-the-art General Electric GE Signa® HDe 1.5T Scanner.
 This scanner uses the latest high-definition (HD) technology and provides a clearer, more detailed image that improves diagnostic accuracy and significantly shortens exam times.
-There are few centers in the North Bay with an MRI scanner that produces such high quality images.
-MRI studies are then sent over a secure internet connection to a radiologist.
+MRI studies are then sent over a secure internet connection to a radiologist at Marin Magnetic Imaging, one of the most prominent sports medicine imaging groups in the country.
 The scanner is also networked to the computers at Mt.
 Tam Orthopedics and Spine Center and can be reviewed shortly after completion.